etri/GymProxy/README.md

 # GymProxy

-GymProxy is a tiny library for porting an external python-based simulation on OpenAI Gym environment.
+GymProxy is a tiny library for porting an external python-based simulation on Gymnasium (Gym) environment.

 It is designed for users who want to apply reinforcement learning (RL) in an existing python-based simulation.

-GymProxy makes a target simulation environment inter-operate with OpenAI Gym through multi-threading.
+GymProxy makes a target simulation environment inter-operate with Gym through multi-threading.

 ## Installation

 As pre-requisite, you should have Python 3.7+ installed on your machine.

-[NumPy](https://numpy.org) and [OpenAI Gym](https://gym.openai.com/) libraries are also required.
+[NumPy](https://numpy.org) and [Gym]([https://gymnasium.farama.org/) libraries are also required.

 Clone this repository on your machine and run: